Daft Punk: Legacy

 Daft Punk are regarded as one of the most influential dance acts.
 In 2021, the chief Guardian music critic, Alexis Petridis, named them the most influential pop artists of the 21st century.
-In the same year, Pitchfork named them one of the most important artists of the preceding 25 years, writing: "It's impossible to imagine contemporary electronic dance music without Daft Punk ... they helped instil a philosophy of self-reinvention that would resonate with generations of musicians across electronic music, rock, hip-hop, and beyond."
+In the same year, Pitchfork named them one of the most important artists of the preceding 25 years, writing: "It's impossible to imagine contemporary electronic dance music without Daft Punk ...
+They helped instil a philosophy of self-reinvention that would resonate with generations of musicians across electronic music, rock, hip-hop, and beyond."

-The Daft Punk collaborator Pharrell Williams said they were responsible for the rise of contemporary EDM, though Bangalter said only that other acts were using "gimmicks that at the time [Daft Punk used them] were not really gimmicks".
+Daft Punk collaborator Pharrell Williams said they were responsible for the rise of contemporary EDM.
+Bangalter said only that other acts were using "gimmicks" that, at the time Daft Punk used them, were "not really gimmicks".
 The New York Times credited Daft Punk with helping make dance music mainstream.
 In 2008, Daft Punk were voted the 38th-greatest DJs in a worldwide poll by DJ Mag.
 In 2015, Rolling Stone ranked Daft Punk the 12th-greatest musical duo.

 In "Losing My Edge" (2002), the first single by LCD Soundsystem, the singer, James Murphy, jokingly brags about being the first to "play Daft Punk to the rock kids".
 Another LCD Soundsystem single, "Daft Punk Is Playing at My House", reached No. 29 in the UK and was nominated for Best Dance Recording at the 48th Annual Grammy Awards.

 While accepting her British Dance Act award at the Brit Awards 2025, Charli XCX named Daft Punk as an influence.
-The French musician Madeon learnt about music production by reverse-engineering Daft Punk sounds, and cited their creative use of a cheap DigiTech pedal on Human After All as an example of their "genius, creativity and intuition [... ] They made an entire album using that pedal and it's a cheap $50 pedal that nobody gave the time of day at the time."
+The French musician Madeon learnt about music production by reverse-engineering Daft Punk sounds, and cited their creative use of a cheap DigiTech pedal on Human After All as an example of their "genius, creativity and intuition ...
+They made an entire album using that pedal and it's a cheap $50 pedal that nobody gave the time of day at the time."
 Baicalellia daftpunka, a species of flatworm, was named after Daft Punk in 2018 for its partial resemblance to a helmet.
-In February 2024, Madame Tussauds New York unveiled their wax figures of Daft Punk.
+In February 2024, Madame Tussauds New York unveiled wax figures of Daft Punk.